rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 ## Bonus

-With such nice encoding, a hidden feature called [extensible variant](https://caml.inria.fr/pub/docs/manual-ocaml/extensiblevariants.html) is much more useful. exception in ReasonML is a special instance of extensible variant, they share the same encoding.
+With our nice new exception encoding, a hidden feature called [extensible variant](https://caml.inria.fr/pub/docs/manual-ocaml/extensiblevariants.html) is now way more useful.
+This  is because a native exception in ReasonML is actually a special instance of an extensible variant.
+They share the same encoding, so both benefit from the new changes!

 Happy hacking and we would like your feedback!